U.S. airlines brace to lobby new president on EU row

 “We think that there is a will on the part of the leadership of ICAO and we have people up there now seeing how much progress can be achieved this November, paving the way for substantial decisions to be taken at next year’s ICAO general assembly,” Hedegaard told Reuters.

-The general assembly takes place once every three years, with the next scheduled for November 2013 - the earliest date for a solution to be finalized under ICAO procedure.
+The general assembly takes place once every three years, with the next scheduled for November 2013 - the earliest date for a solution to be finalised under ICAO procedure.

 Between the April deadline and next November, lawyers say EU flexibility could cool tempers even if rhetoric still flies.